ksrrock/CovidStat-ReactApp/README.md

-# Getting Started with Create React App
+# Covid Statistics React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a react app that fetches data from Rest endpoints provided at https://rapidapi.com/axisbits-axisbits-default/api/covid-19-statistics/.

 ## Available Scripts